giahp/giup_jobsearch/README.md

 ## Business Use Case
-Why focus on temporary work?
+Why focus on temporary/ contract work?

-The seasonal demand: Focusing on temporary job search within the hospitality and event industry provides flexibility for both employers and employees, accommodating seasonal demand fluctuations and offering opportunities for skill development and career advancement.
+• The seasonal demand: Temporary job searches within the hospitality and event industry offer flexibility for both employers and employees to accommodate fluctuations in demand during seasons, holidays, and events.

+• Flexibility and cost-effectiveness: The platform offers businesses the ability to adjust staffing levels without long-term commitments, saving costs associated with full-time employment.

+• Skills access: Temporary workers provide access to diverse skill sets, enabling hospitality establishments to meet specific needs during peak periods.

 ## Benefit
 ### For employer:
-Managing cost and time (no need for long hiring process and managing employees), improve staff quality and retention (staff are screened by the app)
+• Staff Quality: Large and diverse pool of candidates, allowing businesses to find the right talent more efficiently.

+• Cost-Effective Recruitment: Posting jobs on platforms can be more cost-effective than traditional methods like advertising in newspapers or using recruitment agencies.

+• Time Savings: The process of posting jobs, screening candidates, and managing applications can be omitted through these platforms, saving time for HR departments.

+• Targeted Recruitment: Reach relevant candidates based on criteria like location, experience, and skills.

+• Brand Visibility: Enhance a company's visibility and reputation as an employer, attracting top talent.

+• Data Insights: Data insights that can help businesses understand trends in the job market and optimize their recruitment strategies.

 ### For employee:
-Extra  income (easily find work in free time)
+• Flexibility: Flexibility in terms of scheduling and work arrangements, allowing balance work with other commitments.

+• Skill Development: Workers can develop new abilities, refine existing skills, and gain valuable experience through different areas in the industry.

+• Time Savings: Reducing the time spent searching for employment and providing a more immediate source of income.

+• More Job Opportunities: Wide range of temporary or contract work opportunities, allowing workers to gain diverse experiences and skills.

+• Networking Opportunities: Connect with professionals in their field, potentially leading to future job opportunities or career advancement.

+• Competitive Pay: Contract work can offer higher hourly rates or project-based pay compared to traditional full-time employment.

 ## Features